-In the past few years, East Parker County has seen explosive growth in the county, with more employers moving their businesses west and a hot market for real estate and retail.
+In the past few years, Parker County has seen explosive growth in the county, with more employers moving their businesses west and a hot market for real estate and retail.
 Below you will find area links that will show you why moving to our area is a smart investment!

 Parker County Economic Development Council